 Of these, 4,298 observations were made in Jericho, Vermont.

-Refer to the J.U.R.B. charts further below for the J.U.R.B. community's iNaturalist observation numbers.
+Refer to the J.U.R.B. charts further below for the J.U.R.B. community's iNaturalist animal and plant observation numbers.

 Writing & Photography